Income and Corporation Taxes Act 1970

 The Income and Corporation Taxes Act 1970 (c.
 10) was an act of the Parliament of the United Kingdom which was repealed in 1992.

+Background

+The act was passed as a consolidation bill, recommended by the Law Commission as part of its first programme of consolidation and statute law revision.

+Substantive amendments required in advance of consolidation were contained in schedule 20 of the Finance Act 1969.

+Provisions

 Section 226 plans

 Under section 226 of this act, retirement annuity plans were first introduced to give self-employed people the right to contribute to a pension.

 These plans were often known as section 226 plans even when the legislation was superseded.

+Repealed enactments

+Section 538(1) of the act repealed 38 enactments, listed in the sixteenth schedule to the act.